HarshKapadia2/blog/content/posts/realisations.md

 ---

-_23rd September, 2022_
+_23rd September 2022_

 _I don't remember where I was.
 I sent these to [Tushar Nankani](https://twitter.com/tusharnankanii) on WhatsApp._

 -   Discipline is SO very important.
 I cannot stress on it enough.
--   Getting thrown in an absolutely new environment is overwhelming, but is gppd in the long run, as one learns to adapt and be more responsible.
+-   Getting thrown in an absolutely new environment is overwhelming, but is good in the long run, as one learns to adapt and be more responsible.
 Planning and prioritising time becomes inevitable.
 -   Insecurity sucks, but one should get to the root of why one is feeling that way and be better, FOR ONESELF and NOT for others.
 -   Being overwhelmed and mind blown to the extent of not being able to think is good.
 These moments should be limited though.
 -   We should all be less judgemental, kinder and more empathetic.
 Everyone is struggling, no matter what they show.